jmarcolan/HitBTC_Api/README.md

 ## About the project

 This project aims to facilitate the development of trade robots for the HitBTC website.
-The project uses the Python 3.6.1 language and uses only the standard libraries.
+The project uses the Python 3.5.4 64bit language and uses only Requests package from the non standard libraries.
+For install Requests package open windows prompt command and write "pip install Requests"

 They have two classes:

 	*public_api class that has access to the market data functions: get ticker, order book, trades, etc.
 	*trade_api class that has performing trading operations: get trading balance, place or cancel orders, get history, etc.
 	(to use that class you need one api key and secret you cn grante on https://hitbtc.com/settings/ Api-keys)

 ### References
-You can have more information at: https://hitbtc.com/api
+You can have more information at: https://hitbtc.com/api https://github.com/hitbtc-com/hitbtc-api/blob/master/APIv2.md

-https://github.com/hitbtc-com/hitbtc-api/blob/master/APIv2.md